Editor’s Note: This post was originally published on December 9, 2017, and was updated for accuracy and comprehensiveness on October 15, 2019.

 2. Fill in your data gaps

-Capturing better data going forward
+Capture better data going forward

 3. Create your segments and campaigns

 Use your email marketing platforms’ segmentation features to section out customers that you want to engage as discussed above.
-Based on the segment you choose, craft specific messaging that will engage those customers depending on their demographics or behaviors.
+Based on the segments you choose, craft specific messaging that will engage those customers depending on their demographics or behaviors.

 4. Send, check results, iterate, repeat

-Test out a few different segmentation ideas, and then check your results across campaigns - your new, segmented campaigns, and also campaigns you sent in the past to your whole list.
+Test out a few different segmentation ideas, and then check your results across campaigns - your new, segmented campaigns and also campaigns you sent in the past to your whole list.

 You can also consider the different variables that can affect engagement like subject lines and the content of the email (mainly pictures? mostly text?).
 Take a deeper look into each of these attributes to figure out what’s really making your emails successful, and do more of it.

 There’s a ton of opportunity here to continuously test and iterate - people and their preferences are always changing, so you should always be revisiting the way you market to them.